awsdocs/alexa-for-business-administration-guide/doc_source/run-gateways.md

-# Running Multiple Gateways<a name="run-gateways"></a>
+# Run multiple gateways<a name="run-gateways"></a>

 You can run multiple gateways to eliminate a single point of failure\.
-You can also run a gateway in each of your locations to lower the latency between the gateway and your Cisco or Polycom endpoints\.
+You can also run a gateway in each of your locations to lower the latency between the gateway and your Cisco or Poly endpoints\.
 This is also an option if you want to run the gateway on different network subnets\.

 The following are two examples of how to set up multiple gateways: